tectonic8/MyShelf-API/MyShelf_API.md

 *Request:* `GET /api/``books``/``course/{string:course name}``/`

-- By course name, the method expects “CS 1110”, not “Introduction to Computing Using Python”
+- By course name, the method expects “CS%201110”, not “Introduction to Computing Using Python”.
+The &20 stands in for a space.
 - If there are no books for that course, the method returns an empty list rather than an error.

 *Response:*